 Our conservation is effectively done through a network of dedicated local partners and together we engage with officials, wildlife managers, local communities, opinion makers and social leaders.
 While our conservation actions are site-based, our interventions are often scaled up to state and national levels as required.

 One of the largest and long-running tiger monitoring and conservation programs in the world, the MTL stands testimony to WCS – India’s long-term commitment to site-based conservation.
 The Malenad Tiger Landscape (MTL) in Karnataka encompasses 14 Protected Areas including five Tiger Reserves and extends over 30,000 sq. kms of deciduous and evergreen forests.
 While the tiger and prey monitoring here concluded in 2017 and the data is in the process of being analysed, our efforts in conservation continue in the landscape.
 Our core sites for conservation include the Nagarahole-Bandipur-Wayand Complex, Bhadra-Shettyhalli Complex, Kali Tiger Reserve, Kudremukh-Someshwara-Mookambika Complex, Biligiri Rangaswamy Temple-Cauvery-Malai Mahadeswara Complex.

 WCS – India has now expanded its initiatives to Tamil Nadu and Kerala to include the Mudumalai Wildlife Sanctuary, Sathyamangalam Wildlife Sanctuary and Wayanad Wildlife Sanctuary.
 Besides the tiger and leopard, these Western Ghats forests also harbour several other endangered species like the Asiatic elephant, lion-tailed macaque, Malabar civet and the Great Pied Hornbill.

-In the states of Andhra Pradesh and Telangana, WCS-India is involved in science and conservation work in partnership with HyTiCos where we cover 10,000 sq kms of landscape across Kawal, Amrabad and Nagarjunsagar-Srisailam Tiger Reserves and the Gundlabrahmeswaram Wildlife Sanctuary.
+In the states of Andhra Pradesh and Telangana, WCS-India is involved in science and conservation work across 10,000 sq kms of landscape across Kawal, Amrabad and Nagarjunsagar-Srisailam Tiger Reserves and the Gundlabrahmeswaram Wildlife Sanctuary.
 Scientific surveys to estimate tiger and prey numbers and to estimate species distributions, management planning, snare removal drives, capacity building workshops for the forest department, citizen science initiatives to involve and encourage interested civil society volunteers, community engagement, intelligence gathering and advocacy are part of the activities undertaken.

 We also explore opportunities for relocation of people from protected areas in a bid to reduce the biotic pressures on the forests, while also alleviating the poverty and difficult situations people live in.